Mancoluto: Background of name

 According to Vargas: "The name Mancoluto is from the Chavin language, and it represents a person who knows more of what is unknown, he who has a 6th and 7th sense."

 Controversy as a shaman

 Mancoluto is controversial among the shamanic teachers in that he seeks to lead, more than seeking to heal.
 Mancoluto claims to be one of only five master shamans in the world and descendant from the legendary Chavin shamanic civilization that existed for 100,000 years in Peru, long before the Incas.
-Mancoluto is also controversial in that he does not sing the ikaros, and instead administers the dosages of medicine, and then sends participants out into the jungle to learn their lessons on their own.
+Mancoluto is also controversial in that he does not sing the icaros, and instead administers the dosages of medicine, and then sends participants out into the jungle to learn their lessons on their own.
 He believes that the ayahuasca is only a purgative medicine, and that the San Pedro (Echinopsis pachanoi) is the primary medicine used to teach the participant survival skills.